TiBCLaG: Hybrid design approach for a trigger-induced bistable compliant laparoscopic grasper: Methodology

 \subsubsection{Finite Element Analysis}

-Nonlinear finite element analyses are performed to demonstrate the geometric properties of the proposed design in ABAQUS Standard.
-Meshing is performed using 15263 10-node quadratic tetrahedral (C3D10) elements.
-The sizing of these mesh elements is determined through a mesh convergence study of stresses and displacements.
+Nonlinear finite element analyses are performed to demonstrate the geometric properties of the proposed design in ABAQUS Standard using Static General steps.
+Meshing of the final design is performed using 15263, 10-node quadratic tetrahedral (C3D10) elements.
+Typically, such elements are compatible with the complex geometries used in the TiBCLaG and require no manual user intervention during meshing, unlike hexahedral elements, which may require user geometry modification.
+Second-order quadratic elements are preferred over linear elements because they can capture complex stress behavior, such as stress concentration and bending, more accurately.
 A displacement as a load is applied at the center of the circular pull-back ring to replicate the actual application.
-The load is applied in three steps: first, 3.2 mm, then 6.4 mm, and finally 8 mm.
+The load is applied in three steps: first, 3.2 mm; then, 6.4 mm; and finally, 8 mm.
 The final displacement of 8 mm is chosen so that the notch completely crosses its latch during the analysis.
 The intermediate values are set to 40\% and 80\% of the maximum displacement to capture the complex contact and snap-through behaviors.
 Multiple steps are used to carefully control the rate of load application and, more importantly, the stepping parameters for the complex contact interactions.
 The inside of the rear trigger handle is fixed using an \texttt{ENCASTRE} boundary condition, and the out-of-plane displacement and rotations are also arrested.
 Nonlinear geometry is turned \texttt{ON} to capture large deformations.
 The physical properties of the material are set as isotropic and elastic, with a Young's Modulus of 1800 MPa and a Poisson's Ratio of 0.3~\cite{PLA_Properties}.
+Although the fused filament fabrication process does not provide isotropic properties, it is not possible to precisely predict the final material properties in such processes due to the effects of fabrication errors, over- and under- extrusion, and infill percentages and patterns.
+Hence, a standard, simplified material description is used.
 Interactions are defined by hard contacts for normal behavior and frictionless contacts for tangential behavior to simplify the analysis.
+To validate the computational framework and ensure grid independence, a mesh convergence study is performed.
+Refining the mesh from 15263 elements to 38157 elements resulted in a maximum jaw displacement deviation of ~0.48\% and a peak von Mises stress deviation of about ~4.5\%.
+Since these deviations are comfortably within accepted computational tolerances, the base mesh of 15263 elements is utilized for all analyses to optimize computational efficiency.

 The analysis indicated that due to the large out-of-plane thickness compared to the in-plane thickness of the cantilever beam, large stresses are developed at its fixed end.
 This can be understood using a simple cantilever model where the maximum bending stress is inversely proportional to the area moment of inertia of the cross-section of the beam, and hence, its out-of-plane thickness: